 The following actions violates the principles and standards stated or implied herein violate the College's standards of conduct, as do attempts to commit any of the following actions.
 Jurisdiction over violations of the Code of Conduct includes actions on College premises, at College-sponsored events, or elsewhere when a substantial, identifiable interest of the College is concerned.
-These guidelines cannot specify every circumstance, but define the practices necessary for an orderly educational environment.
+These guidelines cannot specify every circumstance but define the practices necessary for an orderly educational environment.
+Judicial Sanctions may range from written warning, probation, probation with restitution, suspension, expulsion.